Coiled Client Release Notes#

 Update

-to run as POSIX shellFix errors due to software environment / account name capitalization mismatches
+post_buildto run as POSIX shellFix errors due to software environment / account name capitalization mismatches

 Automatically use local Python version when creating a

--only software environmentImproved support for custom Docker registries
+pip-only software environmentImproved support for custom Docker registries

 Several documentation updates